No meeting in December – too busy preparing for Christmas!

 Don’t forget to protect your outdoor taps and pipes with insulating foam.

 Did you know?

-Annual MembershipThe cost of annual membership in 2017 remains at only £5 per person, which entitles you to free admission to our interesting monthly talks held in Kilmington Village Hall on the second Friday of the month.
+Annual MembershipThe cost of annual membership remains at only £5 per person, which entitles you to free admission to our interesting monthly talks held in Kilmington Village Hall on the second Friday of the month.

 KILMINGTON KIDS' CORNERDon’t forget that if you have any gardening stories or photos to share with us, we would love to hear from you!